jackfrancisdalton/Monzo-Dashboard/README.md

 ---

 ### 5 Minute Pull
-As per the Monzo documentation, you can only pull all account transactions in the first 5 minutes of OAuth login.
+As per the Monzo documentation, you can only transactions older than 90 days in the first 5 minutes of OAuth login.
 To achieve this, the app bursts a number of paginated queries right after OAuth success to fetch them all and store them in SQL as quickly as possible.
 If for some reason this is not completed within 5 minutes, you may not be able to pull all of your data.